prtkgpt/questdb.io/docs/concept/symbol.md

 ---
 title: Symbol
 sidebar_label: Symbol
+description:
-description: Documentation of the symbol data type.
+  Description of the symbol data type.
+This QuestDB specific type is used to store repetitive strings in order to enable certain optimizations.
 ---

 QuestDB introduces a specific data type called `symbol`.
 It is a data structure